Discover the Heart of Buddhism

 The teachings and reflections it introduces are ones you will keep coming back to however long you meditate, and so it is equally suitable for those who have read about and practised Buddhism for some time and for those who are completely new to it.

 I would recommend Living the Awakened Heart to anyone seeking meaning.
 I have seen it be really helpful for both beginners on the path and also people with many years of experience in meditation and Buddhism.
-It would be a great follow on from a Mindfulness course as it continues the process of exploring our experience to reduce our confusion and suffering and to uncover the true potential of each one of us.
+It would be a great follow on from a Mindfulness course.

 Someone who comes to Buddhism as an "interested beginner" could not find a better introduction than the Living the Awakened Heart.
 But it also suits someone who, like me, has been searching for answers to the big questions and needs a way to get to grips with a constructive practice to allow them to explore deeper.